China has reinstated its requirement that Canadian canola shipments may contain no more than one percent dockage.

 “They (China) have not relisted Viterra and Richardson, although there are definitely ongoing positive conversations with the Chinese.”

-Delisting imports from those companies — which make up the bulk of Canadian canola exports — has had a significant impact.
+Delisting imports from those companies – who make up a bulk of Canadian canola exports – has had a significant impact.

-About 40 percent of all Canadian canola seed, oil and meal exports would typically go to China, with seed exports totalling $2.7 billion in 2018 before the trade dispute.
+About 40 percent of all Canadian canola seed, oil and meal exports would typically go to China, with seed exports totalling $2.7 billion in 2018, prior to the trade dispute.

 “We’re still very concerned.
 Our objective is to ensure that all Canadian exporters are able to participate in that trade,” said Everson.

-He said he was unclear on whether the recent discussion between Canadian and Chinese officials outlined a path forward for reinstating a trade relationship involving Richardson and Viterra.
+He said he was unclear on whether or not the recent discussion between Canadian and Chinese officials outlined a path forward for reinstating a trade relationship involving Richardson and Viterra.

 “It’s still unclear to us what the path forward would be,” he said, adding the Canadian government continues to seek clarification on the matter.

-“Our goal is to get back to full trade and we rely on the Government of Canada to continue the discussions they have and press at the highest level for a resumption of an open market with China.”
+“Our goal is to get back to full trade and we rely on the Government of Canada to continue the discussions they have and press at the highest level for a resumption of an open market with China,” he said.